ShafferMichael/EnhancedGPT/README.md

 ## License

-This project is licensed under the MIT License.
+This project is not licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.